hshsl-training/intro-to-programming/shell_lesson/03-working-with-files-part01.md

 **Questions to be answered in this lesson**

 - How can I view and search file contents?
-- How can I create, copy and delete files and directories?
-- How can I control who has permission to modify a file?
 - How can I repeat recently used commands?
 :::